 By Jennifer Boyd Herlihy, Boston, Massachusetts, and Providence, Rhode Island

+Complacency.
 Even when a patient has had previous chiropractic care, it’s important to maintain present time consciousness.
 Often, a doctor can be less alert to changing health issues with established patients.
 This can be avoided by asking patients if anything new or unusual occurred since the last visit.
-In this case, Dr. Zinsel may have been able to elicit information about the hospitalization, symptoms and lack of improvement by the patient.
-Dr. Zinsel knew the signs of stroke and its association with Stacy Landskron’s symptoms.
+In this case, Dr. Westerman may have been able to elicit information about the hospitalization, symptoms and lack of improvement by the patient.
+Dr. Westerman knew the signs of stroke and its association with Stacy McNeil’s symptoms.
 Thus, he might have averted this catastrophic event by referring her to treatment.

-The new patient intake forms were considerably lacking for all the doctors Stacy Landskron saw.
-Dr. Zinsel’s records were not comprehensive.
-There was no mention of eye pain in his notes even though Dr. Zinsel recalled the patient had eye pain during the visit in question.
-Dr. Nostrom’s documentation was no better: The only patient history recorded in his progress note was “vertigo.”
+Documentation.
+The new patient intake forms were considerably lacking for all the doctors Stacy McNeil saw.
+Dr. Westerman’s records were not comprehensive.
+There was no mention of eye pain in his notes even though Dr. Westerman recalled the patient had eye pain during the visit in question.
+Dr. Massa’s documentation was no better: The only patient history recorded in his progress note was “vertigo.”
 The records should enable the doctor to recall the specifics of the case, months or even years after the visit.

-Stacy Landskron was impaired for life.
+Serious outcomes.
+Stacy McNeil was impaired for life.
 This case clearly demonstrates the importance of not accepting as fact the diagnosis of another physician.
 In this case, multiple practitioners missed what was in retrospect an obvious condition, and one that could have been ruled out with a simple MRI.

 Jennifer Boyd Herlihy is healthcare defense lawyer with the firm of Adler / Cohen / Harvey/ Wakeman / Guekguezian,LLP, located in Boston, Mass., and Providence, R.I.
 She represents chiropractors and other healthcare providers in matters related to their professional licenses and malpractice actions.
 The firm’s website is www.adlercohen.com.